Inshur/contextcheck/docs/docs/user_guide/deterministic_metrics.md

 * **Is valid json** - Checks if the answer (in the string format) can be converted into a valid JSON

-* **Has valid json schema** - Checks is response is valid JSON and allows custom schema validations
+* **Has valid json schema** - Checks if the response is valid JSON and allows custom schema validations

 * **Equals** - Checks if the answer matches 1-to-1 the expected answer